MAbdullahNaqvi/MAbdullahNaqvi/README.md

 ## About Me:
 I am a self taught python web developer whith many projects created using Django and Flask frameworkss.
 I am currently enrolled in Whales collage and persueing my A-levels.
 I am very proficient in Python, HTML and JavaScript.
 I also like to create games in my free time using Unity and C#.
 I am currently on the look for junior developer job to further hone my skills and get work expirence.
+I am looking for FullStack or BackEnd programming positions ideally writting Python code alongside Js and HTML CSS.
+If you are Hiring LETS CHAT! 😊

 ## 👨‍🎓Qualifications:
 - O-levels.